 Is Putin a thug and an assassin?
 Or he is a great, patriotic leader of a country that was nearly destroyed by George Herbert Walker Bush’s CIA good old boys, Bill Clinton and the CIA asset Boris Yeltsin?

-Nearly thirty years have passed since the fall of the Soviet Union and still America and the West refuse to believe that Communism is dead and that Russia now embraces a market economy and most of the political and social values of the West.
-Thanks to Putin, Russia has risen from the collapse of the Soviet Union and once again has become a major player on the world stage.
+Nearly thirty years have past since the fall of the Soviet Union and still America and the West refuse to believe that Communism is dead and that Russia now embraces a market economy and most of the political and social values of the West.
+Thanks to Putin, Russia is again a global superpower and a threat to American hegemony and interests.